-Gynoecium also refers as “Carpel” or “Pistil” which primarily consist of three structures, namely stigma, style and ovary.
-It is the female reproductive part of the flower which carries the female gametes or ovules within an ovary.
-On the base of the gynoecium, pedicle or thalamus is present which provides support to the female reproductive part and the other parts as well.
+Gynoecium, carpel or pistil primarily comprises three structures, namely stigma, style and ovary.
+It accounts for the flower’s female reproductive part that carries the female gametes or ovules within an ovary.
+Towards the gynoecium base, the pedicle or thalamus provides support to the female reproductive part and the other parts as well.

-To the thalamus, an ovary is attached, which appears as a whorl, and it gives rise to the formation of egg cells after the fertilization process.
-An ovary contains one or multiple chambers and also bears one or more ovules attached to the placenta.
-After double fertilization, an ovary develops into a fruit and the wall of an ovary forms a fruit tissue refers as “Pericarp”.
+An ovary is affixed to the thalamus, and it appears as a whorl and gives rise to the formation of egg cells after the fertilization process.
+It contains one or multiple chambers and bears one or more ovules attached to the placenta.
+After double fertilization, an ovary develops into a fruit, and the wall of an ovary forms a fruit tissue or pericarp.

 Definition of Gynoecium

-A gynoecium can define as the term for the female reproductive structure of flower, which consists of three structures like stigma, style and ovary, and collectively refers as “Carpel”.
-A carpel can define as the unit of the gynoecium, which is usually the modified leaf structure.
-Gynoecium refers as the female reproductive unit because it bears ovule which on fusion with the pollen grain (Male gamete) forms the egg cells.
+The gynoecium is a term, which represents the flower’s female reproductive structure.
+It typically possesses three structures (stigma, style and ovary) that colloquially called “Carpel”.
+A carpel refers to the unit of the gynoecium, which is generally the modified leaf structure.
+Thus, gynoecium refers to the female reproductive unit because it bears an ovule, which on fusion with the pollen grain (male gamete), forms the egg cells.

-The gynoecium is the innermost whorl of a typical flower which mainly bears three parts, namely, stigma, style and ovary.
+The gynoecium is the innermost whorl of a typical flower, which mainly bears three components (stigma, style and ovary).

-It is a topmost part of the female reproductive unit of a flower, which remains exposed to the air and other elements.
-A stigma commonly also refers to as the “Head of pistil”.
-The surface of the stigma can be sticky, hairy, smooth, rough etc. Due to its viscous nature, it can easily catch the pollen grains of the male productive system or “Androecium”.
+It is the topmost part of the flower’s female reproductive unit.
+A stigma refers to the head of the pistil, which remains exposed to the air or surroundings.
+The surface of the stigma can be sticky, hairy, smooth, and rough etc. Due to its viscous nature, it can easily imbibe the pollen grains of the male productive system or androecium.

 A stigma provides a platform for the attachment of the pollen grains.
-Thus, it plays a crucial role by promoting the process of “Pollination”.
-Stigma can show a wide range of shapes from simple to lobed, feathery, funnel-shaped, branched etc.
+Thus, it plays a crucial role in pollination.
+Stigma exists in diverse shapes from simple to lobed, feathery, funnel-shaped, and branched etc.

 - Pollen adhesion